coderofsalvation/lodash-fp-composition/README.md

 * mutability issues
 * if/else-clutter
 * unexpected halting of .then()-pipelines
-* code is rightly coupled to webrequest
+* code is tightly coupled to webrequest

 ## Philosophy